kus/cs2-modded-server/README.md

-# C2 Modded Server
+# Counter-Strike 2 (CS2) Modded Dedicated Server

 If you are looking for the CS:GO version you can still access that [here](https://github.com/kus/csgo-modded-server/tree/csgo).

 ## About

-A single modded Counter-Strike 2 Dedicated Server that you can [change the active mod](#changing-game-modes) on the server from chat or server console.
+A single modded Counter-Strike 2 (CS2) Modded Dedicated Server that you can [change the active mod](#changing-game-modes) on the server from chat or server console.
 [Maps are configured per game mode](#setting-maps-for-different-game-modes) and change when the game mode changes.

 - 1v1 ([Steam API key](#playing-workshop-mapscollections) required)
 - Deathmatch ([Steam API key](#playing-workshop-mapscollections) required)